Eurynomus/zetta-dynamic-form/README.md

 | `"number"` | Only numeric characters allowed | `/^[0-9]+$/`                   |
 | `"email"`  | Standard email format           | `/^[^\s@]+@[^\s@]+\.[^\s@]+$/` |

-These types can be declared in the JSON via:
+These types can be declared in the JSON via: `"customValidation"`: `"string"`
-`"customValidation"`: `"string"`

-If both customValidation and regex are provided, both are applied — customValidation is executed first, followed by regex.
+If both `customValidation` and `regex` are provided, both are applied — `customValidation` is executed first, followed by `regex`.

 ## Example with Multiple Validations